bungle/lua-resty-validation/README.md

 * `len(min[, max = min])`, validates that the length (`#`) of the value is exactly `min`, at least `min`, at most `max` or between `min` and `max`
 * `utf8len(min[, max = min])`, validates that the length (`utf8.len`) of the value is exactly `min`, at least `min`, at most `max` or between `min` and `max`
 * `equal(values)`, validates that the value is exactly something or one of the values
-* `unequal(values)`, validates that the value isnot exactly something or one of the values.
+* `unequal(values)`, validates that the value is not exactly something or one of the values.
 * `match(pattern[, init])`, validates that the value matches (`string.match`) the pattern
 * `unmatch(pattern[, init])`, validates that the value does not match (`string.match`) the pattern
 * `tostring()`, converts value to string